panulogic/cisf/README.md

         , r, A, eq, neq
         } = require ("cisf");

-Or, pick the subset the functions you might need:
+Or, pick just the subset of the API you might need:

     let {ok, x, r} = require ("cisf");